sizmamani/starwar/README.md

 #### 📄 Pages

 - **Dashboard**
-  A simple grid/list of available Star Wars resource types (people, planets, starships, etc.)
+  A simple grid/list of available Star Wars resource types (characters, planets, starships, etc.)

 - **ListingPage**
   Displays a list of entities from the selected resource category